Skip to main content

 How do I start trading forex or forex CFDs?

-- Traders with limited or no forex or forex CFDs experience should choose currency pairs with high trading volumes.
-Generally, these will typically include the currencies of the world's biggest economies, such as the United States, European Union, United Kingdom, Japan, and Switzerland.
+• Traders with limited or no forex or forex CFDs experience should choose currency pairs with high trading volumes.
+Generally, these will typically include the currencies of the world's biggest economies, such as the United States, the European Union, the United Kingdom, Japan, and Switzerland.

-- Follow all economic events that are likely to affect your assets/underlying assets.
+• Follow all economic events that are likely to affect your assets/underlying assets.
 Currencies can be influenced by things like releases of macroeconomic data on major global economies and economic decisions made by their issuing Central Banks.
-Knowing about these kinds of developments can tell you a lot about the strength or weakness of your currencies.

 The next step is to create your own free demo account.
 Once you have an account, you can practice by choosing currency pairs or CFDs on any assets you want and opening virtual trades.
 As you gradually learn new strategies, you will become more prepared to start trading with real money.
 However, when you enter the live trading stage, remember that even experienced traders have losses, and you should always apply appropriate risk and money management strategies.